 - Parked in an area in which the University permit does not apply.

-- Parked in a parking space with an expired meter when such parking meter signal indicates violation.
+- Parked in a parking space with an expired meter when such parking meter signal indicates violation, or parked in a metered Pay-and Display space without displaying a paid receipt valid during the time the vehicle is parked.
 Parking meters shall be enforced from 6 a.m. until 10 p.m., Monday through Friday.

 - Parked overtime in a restricted time zone.